ShivaniRawat18/AWS-Resource-Inventory-Automation-using-Shell-Script/README.md

-Here’s a **cleaned, organized, and professional version** of your project README with correct formatting, corrected mistakes, and better structure.

-You can copy-paste this directly into your **GitHub portfolio**.
-I’ve fixed typos, improved clarity, added headings, and removed duplicate parts.

----

 # 🚀 AWS Resource Inventory Automation Script

 A production-style **shell script** that automatically lists **active AWS resources** across multiple AWS services such as EC2, S3, RDS, CloudFront, Lambda, VPC, IAM, and more.